grdw/viper-client/docs/json-requests.md

 | INFO     | server-info       |
 | FRCG     | rcg-get-params    |

 The `message-id` can be set to anything, it really doesn't matter to the intercom.
-For the `INFO` and `FRCG` requests, the generic JSON blob will suffice, as long as you pass the correct `message
+For the `INFO` and `FRCG` requests, the generic JSON blob will suffice, as long as you pass the correct `message`.

 ## UAUT